Fork (Sibling Sessions)

 })));

-What you'll see: every fork ships requests with the same logged-in cookies, every fork resumes TLS from the parent's tickets, and they all carry an identical JA4 because the fingerprint state copied over.
+Every fork ships requests with the same logged-in cookies, every fork resumes TLS from the parent's tickets, and they all carry an identical JA4 because the fingerprint state copied at fork time.
 Verified locally with three forks against tls.peet.ws, all three returned t13d1517h2_8daaf6152771_b6f405a00624.

 Lifecycle

-Forks are independent siblings, not children with a leash to the parent.
+Forks are independent siblings, not children attached to the parent's lifecycle.

 - Closing the parent doesn't close the forks.
 They keep working.

-- Closing a fork doesn't affect siblings.
-The shared cookie jar stays alive as long as anyone holds a reference.
+- Closing a fork doesn't affect its siblings.
+The shared cookie jar stays alive as long as any sibling or the parent holds a reference.

 - A

-Set-Cookieon any sibling propagates to every other sibling and the parent, instantly.
+Set-Cookieon any sibling propagates to every other sibling and the parent immediately.
 Same pointer. - Fingerprint state copies once at fork time.
-If you mutate the parent's header order after forking, the existing forks won't see the change.
-New forks made after the mutation will.
+Mutating the parent's header order after forking has no effect on existing forks; new forks made after the mutation pick up the new state.

-If you want a fork to have its own cookie jar, you don't fork.
-Build a fresh NewSession instead.
+For a fork that should hold its own cookie jar, the right answer isn't a fork.
+Build a fresh NewSession.

 Fork vs LoadSession